 If I am to compare it to some of the previous products that were reviewed, I would say that Apace Living’s filter is quite similar to the Barisa Warrior’s one.

-What sets this product apart is its looks – its mesh has a pretty cool pattern (there are actually two pattern options available).
+What sets this product apart is its looks – its external screen has a pretty cool pattern (there are actually two pattern options available).

 This extra feature draws the attention of many people who are looking for an aesthetically pleasing permanent Chemex filter.